broadinstitute/pathology-tools/README.md

 └── run_pathgan.py
 ```
 #### virtualenv
-`requirements.txt` can be used to create an environment via `pip install -r requirements.txt` after creating and activating a blank python virtualenv.
+`requirements.txt` can be used to create an environment via `pip install -r requirements.txt` after creating and activating a blank python (version 3.6.8) virtualenv.

 #### Usage
 This code is roughly equivalent to this repository (https://github.com/AdalbertoCq/Pathology-GAN) with slight changes to allow